makersacademy/takeaway-challenge/README.md

 # Takeaway Challenge

-This project is an app to order takeaway.
+Makers Week 1 (Friday) - This project is an app to order takeaway.

 ## Getting started

-In the location of your choice:
+In the location of your choice, in Terminal:

 `git@github.com:alittlecross/takeaway-challenge.git`